53seven/d3-line-chart/README.md

 ##### chart.xValue([xValue])

 Sets or returns the x value accessor for the data.
+Currently only `Date` objects will cause the chart to render correctly.

 ##### chart.yValue([yValue])